Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: Summary and Concluding Remarks

 We also presented ideas regarding how the deterministic selection function for the idealised case can be used to obtain realistic selection functions for line source profiles that are not fully congruent with the template.
-In particular, we provided a formula that allows to calculate the effect on the factor $C(\lambda)$ for source profiles that differ from the template profiles (Eq.~\ref{eq:38}).
-We then analysed two example situations of spatial profile mismatches.
-We argued that this method can be extended to obtain realistic selection functions for catalogue entries of a population of emission line sources, where the spatial and spectral properties have been understood in a statistical sense.
+In particular, we provided a formula that allows to calculate the effect on the factor $C(\lambda)$ for source profiles that differ from the template profiles (Eq.~\ref{eq:47}).
+We then analysed three example situations of spatial profile mismatches.
+We put the idea forward that this method can be extended to obtain realistic selection functions for catalogue entries of a population of emission line sources, where the spatial and spectral properties have been understood in a statistical sense.

 Using an algorithm with a deterministic selection function removes the need for computationally cumbersome source insertion and recovery experiments.
 Moreover, such an algorithm may also be used to efficiently design IFS survey observations.
 State-of-the art telescope facilities require a reliable estimate of the required exposure time already at the application stage.
 To this aim interactive exposure time calculators are provided.
 The calculations of those tools use a model of the detectors and the atmosphere to provide a reliable estimate of the background noise.
 Such estimates of the background noise could then be used with the here presented approach to predict, e.g., catalogue incidences of particular emission line galaxies given their line luminosity function.